Photo by Tom Peek

-JOHN DVORAK worked on volcanoes and earthquakes for the United States Geological Survey for 16 years.
+JOHN DVORAK worked on volcanoes and studied earthquakes for the United States Geological Survey for 16 years.
 He then operated a telescope atop Mauna Kea in the Hawaiian Islands for 20 years.

 He has written articles for several national magazines, including cover stories for Scientific American, Astronomy and Physics Today.

 He is the author of four books: Earthquakes Storms, The Last Volcano, Mask of the Sun, and How the Mountains Grew.